adamgundry/ghc-proposals/proposals/0000-hasfield-redesign.rst

   -- selected from the record @s@, or updated with a value of type @b@ to -- produce a record of type @t@. type HasFieldPoly :: forall {l} .
-Symbol -> Type -> Type -> TYPE l -> TYPE l -> Constraint type HasFieldPoly x s t a b = (GetField x s a, SetFieldPoly x s t a b)
+Symbol -> Type -> Type -> TYPE l -> TYPE l -> Constraint type HasFieldPoly x s t a b = (GetField x s a, GetField x t b, SetFieldPoly x s t a b)

   -- | If there is a field @x@ in the record type @r@, returns the type of the -- field.
 The field must have a simple type of kind 'Type' (i.e. it may not